shecodez/DNAgonsProto/README.md

     	- Twilight,	Black		DDxDD
     	- Solar,	Gold		SSxSS
     	- Crystal	Iridescent	CCxCC

-From these others are created: i.e	- Steam		Purple		FFxWW low chance from Water and Flame breeding
+From these others are created:

+	- Steam		Purple		FFxWW low chance from Water and Flame breeding
 	- Water		Blue w/ Red pat	WfxWf (because water beats flame)
 	- Flame		Red w/ Blue pat FwxFw (Flame with water resistance) low chance

-Patterns/Marking are Procedurally generated and glow at night DNAgons can have :
+*Patterns/Marking are Procedurally generated and glow at night

+DNAgons can have :

 	- 0 to 7 pair of eyes
 	- 0 to 3 pair of ears
 	- 0 to 2 pair of arms